brucemack/WARS-Birdhouse/README.md

 After our next hardware iteration (V2) is tested we will be making the components available in kit form.

-If you live in a strategic location and you would like a fully-assembled, tested station we will be happy to provide one free of charge. :-)
+If you live in a strategic location at high elevation and you would like a fully-assembled, tested station we will be happy to provide one free of charge. :-)

 Please contact the network administrator to be assigned a node address on the network.